ApocalyVec/Tradetron/README.md

 Once downloaded, navigate to /twsapi_macunix.976.01/IBJts/source/pythonclient (your version number might be different), and run `python3 setup.py install` to install the package.
-Note that if you are working with venv, you must activate the venv before running the install, otherwise the package will be installed to the base interpreter.
+Note that if you are working with venv, you must activate the venv before installing, otherwise the package will be installed to the base interpreter.

 # Client port